ThinkMars/company/packages/web-metrics/README.md

   // Whether to enable debug mode.
 Default is false.
   // In debug mode, the data will be printed to the console instead of being sent to the server. debug?: boolean
+  // Whether to use image to send data.
+Default is false.
+  // If set to false, the data will be sent first use navigator.sendBeacon useImg?: boolean
 }
 ```